skypilot-org/skypilot/docs/source/reference/config.rst

     # Default: null (no autoscaler, autodetect label format for GPU nodes)
     autoscaler: gke

+    # Disable SSH in the pod (optional)
+    #
+    # Disabling SSH can speed up provisioning, especially for large multi-node
+    # clusters.
+However, if set to true, you will not be able to SSH into the pod
+    # with `ssh <cluster_name>`.
+    #
+    # Default: false
+    disable_ssh: false

     # Additional fields to override the pod fields used by SkyPilot (optional)
     #
     # Any key:value pairs added here would get added to the pod spec used to